haltu/muuri/README.md

 <h3><a id="grid-event-layoutend" href="#grid-event-layoutend" aria-hidden="true">#</a> <i>event</i>: layoutEnd</h3>

 Triggered after the layout procedure has finished, successfully.
 Note that if you abort a layout procedure by calling `grid.layout()` _before_ items have finished positioning, this event will not be emitted for the aborted layout procedure.
-In such a case `layoutAbort` will be emitted instead.
+In such a case `layoutAbort` event will be emitted instead.

 **Arguments**

 - **items** &nbsp;&mdash;&nbsp; _array_
   - The items that were positioned.
-Note that these items are always identical to what the _layoutStart_ event's callback receives as it's argument.
+Note that these items are always identical to what the `layoutStart` event's callback receives as it's argument.

 **Examples**